pcerejeira/Portfolio/data-analysis/project1/README.md

 Please note that the code provided is a simplified representation and may require modifications and adaptations to work in different environments or with actual data.

-Feel free to explore the code, implementation details and some example results in the files inside the project's directory.
+Feel free to explore the code, implementation details and some outputs in the files inside the project's directory.

 ---